 A common question after upgrading from our standard reseller platform to VPS/dedicated is how many customers per plan can I host.
 Our reseller hosting gives you a limit of accounts that you can create, so that's a no brainer but when you.ve outgrown the reseller platform, it's no longer that clean cut, but i still easy to manage.
 The truth is, there is no set number.
 It doesn't work like that.
 It depends on the type of customers that you acquire, what kind of websites they are running, etc. You have to manage your computing resources, I.m talking about CPU, memory, disk space and bandwidth.
 When you reach a certain threshold, let's say 70-80% utilization of your resources, you simply purchase another VPS or dedicated server and begin to provision new accounts on that server, you keep repeating this as you grow.
 So when you have 1000 customers, you may end up looking like this:

 - Reseller Hosting: This would be your starting point and would support you up to approximately 250 customers through a very seamless upgrade process.
 While you would be in control with what kind of resources and features to offer your customers, you would be ultimately be limited by what comes standard on most shared or reseller hosting services.
 For example, we do not offer Ruby on Rails on our reseller hosting platform and therefore you would not be able to offer this as it is not available.
 Reseller hosting with GreenGeeks starts from $19.95 per month allowing you to host up to approximately 10 customers and goes up to $99.95 allowing you to host up to approximately 250 customers.
-This allows you to keep your costs minimal while you grow your customer base.
+While we offer you the ability to create unlimited cPanel accounts with our reseller plans, the numbers used in this example are an estimate based on real-life user accounts we see here at GreenGeeks.
+Depending on your customer type, the total number of accounts on a reseller account can be more or less.

 - VPS Hosting or Dedicated Servers: After surpassing 250 customers, you will need to upgrade to a virtual private server or dedicated server which will be your first real step into the wonderful world of web hosting.
 You will be able to have full control over your environment and so if you wished to offer Ruby on Rails, you could.
 You also would not be limited to the number of accounts that you could create as you would have dedicated resources available to your customers.
 GreenGeeks virtual private servers start from $39.95 and can go up to several hundred dollars for our high end dedicated servers.
 We could also build custom configurations to meet your requirements.